bohudd225/d/README.md

 ### Initialization of ContacthubConnectSocial object

-The first script of the snippet above will add a `ContacthubConnectSocial` class to the global `window` object of you page.
+The first script of the snippet above will add a `ContacthubConnectSocial` class to the global `window` object of your page.
 To enable `ContacthubConnectSocial`, you have to create an instance of it with the right configuration which consists of:

 #### `clientIds`

-`ContacthubConnectSocial` needs the client ids of your Facebook, Google and LinkedIn apps:
+`ContacthubConnectSocial`, to let the users login with their favourite social networks, needs the client ids of your Facebook, Google and LinkedIn apps:

 ```js
 var connectSocial = new window.ContacthubConnectSocial({